 - Collaborating on future YMCA developments

 - Assisting potential redevelopment through the CCDC Participation Program

-- City Council Approves Amendment study area Eligibility Report – May 13, 2019 (complete)
+- City Council Approves Amendment study area Eligibility Report – May 14, 2019

 - CCDC Board Approves First Amendment to the Westside District Urban Renewal Plan– September 14, 2020